 We hold regular parent drop in/ celebration afternoons where parents can find out what pupils have been learning in class.
 There are monthly newsletters from Mr Callaghan to give parents information about the school and what we are doing.

-We have also added a very informative calender event system to our website that is populated with all major events from term times to day trips, parent evenings and any shows or events that pupils and or parents are going to be involved in.
+We have a calendar on our website that is populated with all major events from term times to day trips, parent evenings and any shows or events that pupils and or parents are going to be involved in.

 We have a very active group of School Councillors and UNICEF Ambassadors who meet regularly with Miss Lassman.
 The school council are elected members of each class.